m-e-w/docker-dash/README.md

 # docker-dash

-A tool for visualizing TCP/UDP connections between Docker containers running on the same host.
-Uses netstat data, container metadata, and optionally MongoDB for persistent snapshots.
-The dashboard is built with Dash and Cytoscape.
+Visualize network activity between Docker containers on a host. docker-dash collects TCP/UDP connections and container metadata using a combination of system tools and Docker APIs, storing collected data in MongoDB for interactive exploration through a dashboard built with Dash and Cytoscape.

 ---